nathamanath/blog/articles/auto-mpg-linear-regression.md

 * Newer cars have slightly better MPG.
 * Each brand has a band of MPGs.

-Because of this, some of these features are basically repeats of others and can be removed.

 ## Feature selection

-As we can see, horsepower has a strong correlations with displacement and cylinders.
+As we can see, horsepower has a nearly linear correlation with displacement.
 Which makes sense, bigger engine = more horse power.
 Also we see that more displacement and more cylinders make more horse power.
 Because of this, I am cutting it out.
 This also avoids the issue of some missing values for horsepower in the dataset.